-Featuring community conversation television shows on topics including mental trauma and healing; authentic relationships and prejudice; health disparities; food access; affordable housing; creating an inclusive and just society; refugee health; reaching people in rural communities; food deserts; transportation; and more.
-All shows are on Wednesdays at 8 pm and Saturdays at noon.
-The half hour program is produced in studio with expert guests, community members, medical professionals, and more.
+Featuring community conversation television shows on topics including social justice, mental trauma and healing, authentic relationships and prejudice, health disparities, food access, affordable housing, creating an inclusive and just society, refugee health, reaching people in rural communities, food deserts, transportation, and more.
+All shows are on Saturdays at noon and Sundays at 7:30 pm.
+The half-hour program is produced in the studio with local, national, and world experts, community members, medical professionals, and more.

 Watch the show at WBBZ-TV Channel 5 on Verizon FiOS, Spectrum, and DISH and Channel 67 on DirecTV.